Pacific Northwest National Laboratory Tech Student - Hydrology Intern in RICHLAND, Washington

 Candidates must be degree-seeking students enrolled at an accredited college or university.
 Candidates must be taking at least 6 credit hours and have an overall GPA of 2.5.

-Candidates must be actively enrolled in a BS degree in Geoscience, Hydrology, Engineering (Civil, Geological, or Environmental), or related field.
+Candidates must be actively enrolled in a BS degree in Engineering (electrical, mechanical engineering, or civil engineering).

 3.0 GPA or higher is preferred